 Eric Herweg, VP of Technology at SAP.com:

 First we had Shopify.
 Then when Shopify was not providing the features and security I wanted to use, I looked at Magento.
-For SAP’s site I have Shopify, Magento and now I use WooCommerce because of WooCommerce being very consistent with the Magento interface.
-WooCommerce has more product data, the choice of color schemes and very consistent user interface and processes.
-When I have a retail-focused web site I would do WooCommerce, plus I want to leverage the CMS [Content Management System] as much as possible.
+For SAP’s site, I have Shopify, Magento and now I use WooCommerce because of WooCommerce being very consistent with the Magento interface.
+WooCommerce has more product data, a choice of color schemes, and a very consistent user interface and processes.
+When I have a retail-focused website I would do WooCommerce, plus I want to leverage the CMS [Content Management System] as much as possible.
+And if I need any help with ecommerce website, there are firms that could help with WooCommerce website maintenance.

 Andrew Cheung, Content and Marketing Strategy Manager, Insight Into Better Web Content: